Dev GuideAPI Reference

 Event batching

-This topic describes how the Optimizely React SDK uses the event processor to batch impressions and conversion events into a single payload before sending it to Optimizely.
+How the Optimizely Full Stack React SDK uses the event processor to batch impressions and conversion events into a single payload before sending it to Optimizely.

 The event batching functionality works by processing impression events from OptimizelyExperiment or OptimizelyFeature, and conversion events from calling track on the client instance, placing them into a queue.
 The queue is drained when it either reaches its maximum size limit or when the flush interval is triggered.

-By default, event batching is enabled in React SDK.
+By default, event batching is enabled in the React SDK.

 Note